kutec/tssync/_posts/2015-09-27-wordpress-singular-vs-single.md

     }
 }
 </pre>
 Learning is everything.
-If you think there are still something you can add on - kindly <a href="#comments" target="_blank">comment</a> below.
+If you think there are still something you can add - kindly <a href="#comments" target="_blank">comment</a> below.
 <h4>Resources</h4>
 <ul>
 	<li><a href="https://codex.wordpress.org/Function_Reference/is_singular" target="_blank" rel="nofollow">WordPress is_singular()</a></li>